-Lisa B. VanWagner, M.D., M.Sc., is an Associate Professor of Internal Medicine at UT Southwestern and a member of its Division of Digestive and Liver Diseases.
-She serves as the Division's Director of Clinical Research, and focuses her clinical practice on nonalcoholic fatty liver disease (NAFLD)/nonalcoholic steatohepatitis (NASH), a condition associated with high cardiovascular risk, and patients with liver disease due to congenital heart disease, heart failure and those undergoing heart-liver transplantation.
+Lisa B. VanWagner, M.D., M.Sc., is an Associate Professor in the Department of Internal Medicine at UT Southwestern Medical Center and a member of the Division of Digestive and Liver Diseases.
+She serves as the Division's Director of Clinical Research and focuses her clinical practice on nonalcoholic fatty liver disease (NAFLD)/nonalcoholic steatohepatitis (NASH), a condition associated with high cardiovascular risk, and patients with liver disease due to congenital heart disease, heart failure and those undergoing heart-liver transplantation.

 Dr. VanWagner holds a bachelor's degree in psychology from Northwestern University in Evanston, Illinois.
 She received her medical degree from the University of Virginia School of Medicine in Charlottesville, and completed residency training at Northwestern University's McGaw Medical Center in Chicago, where she served as Chief Resident and obtained a master's degree in clinical investigation from the Northwestern University Graduate School.
 She then remained at Northwestern to receive advanced training through a fellowship program in gastroenterology and hepatology, followed by an advanced fellowship program in transplant hepatology.